amjadabujeib/SpeakFlow/README.md

 - **Hugging Face returns 401 or 403:** confirm organization access, then run `.venv/bin/hf auth login` and rerun setup.
-- **`docker` is unavailable in WSL:** start Docker Desktop and enable its WSL integration for Ubuntu.
+- **`docker` is unavailable in WSL:** confirm Docker Engine was installed inside Ubuntu, then run `sudo systemctl enable --now docker`.
+If the service cannot use systemd, enable systemd in `/etc/wsl.conf`, run `wsl --shutdown` from PowerShell, and reopen Ubuntu.
 - **Port 5432 is already occupied:** stop the other PostgreSQL service, or change both `POSTGRES_PORT` and the port in `DATABASE_URL` inside `.env`.
 - **Ollama cannot be reached:** start `ollama serve` and verify